isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-portable-water-filters-work/index.md

 ###  **2. Pump Filters**

-[Pump water filters](https://ufonline.ufl. edu/infographics/five-water-purification-designs/) will utilize your body's energy for pumping out water via the filter.
+[Pump water filters](https://ufonline.ufl.edu/infographics/five-water-purification-designs/)will utilize your body's energy for pumping out water via the filter.
 These are excellent for quick water filtration like when you're on camping or exploration missions.

 Considering your pumping energy - you can get clean and safe water within a very short time - buts its filters will age fast and it requires high amounts of energy for the pumping process.